DevMountain/react-5-afternoon/README.md

 const UPDATE_PROPERTY_TYPE = "UPDATE_PROPERTY_TYPE";
 ```

 Now that we have our two action types we can create action creators that use them.
 All an action creator does is return an object with a `type` and `payload` property.
 The `payload` will equal the value of the parameter in this case.
-The action creator for loan type will have a `loanType` parameter and the action creator for property type will have a `property` payload.
+The action creator for loan type will have a `loanType` parameter and the action creator for property type will have a `property` parameter.
 We also export these action creators so other components can use them.
 Let's add them under the `reducer` function.

 ```js
 export function updateLoanType( loanType ){